Chart Color Schemes

 Gulgong is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Gulgong's dwelling structures, as per the latest Census, consisted of 94.5% houses and 5.5% other dwellings (semi-detached, apartments, 'other' dwellings).
+Gulgong's dwelling structure, as per the latest Census, consisted of 94.5% houses and 5.5% other dwellings (semi-detached, apartments, 'other' dwellings).
 This compares to Non-Metro NSW's 91.0% houses and 9.0% other dwellings.
 Home ownership in Gulgong stood at 39.7%, with mortgaged dwellings at 35.7% and rented ones at 24.5%.
 The median monthly mortgage repayment was $1,495, below Non-Metro NSW's average of $1,600.
 Median weekly rent in Gulgong was $300, matching Non-Metro NSW's figure but significantly lower than the national average of $375.
-Nationally, Gulgong's mortgage repayments were notably lower at $1,495 compared to Australia's average of $1,863.
+Nationally, Gulgong's mortgage repayments were substantially lower at $1,495 compared to Australia's average of $1,863.

 Frequently Asked Questions - Housing